localstack/docs/content/en/user-guide/state-management/export-import-state/index.md

 <disable-copy>
 Usage: localstack state [OPTIONS] COMMAND [ARGS]...

-  (Beta) Manage and manipulate the localstack state.
+  (Preview) Manage and manipulate the localstack state.

   The state command group allows you to interact with LocalStack's state backend.